amoazeni75/sequence-classification-movie-reviews/README.md

 between symbols in the input sequence.
 In this project we will discover how we can develop LSTM recurrent neural network models for sequence classification problems in Python using the Keras deep learning library.</p>

+<p>tutorial source: Deep Learning With Python, Develop Deep Learning Models On Theano And TensorFlow Using
+Keras, Jason Brownlee</p>